Excitation-inhibition balance controls information encoding in neural populations

-where $\Sigma^\mathrm{st}$ is the covariance matrix of the unperturbed system at steady state, and $K(t)$ is the time-dependent gain matrix that we derive in the Supplemental Material \cite{suppinfo_ref}.
-In Figure \ref{fig:figure3}a, we plot the time evolution of the mutual information.
-At long times, we find once more that the mutual information is maximized at the edge of stability (Figure \ref{fig:figure3}b), with $I_{\boldsymbol{x},h}$ diverging as $k \to k_c$.
+where} $\hat{K}(t)$ is the time-dependent gain matrix that we derive in the SM \cite{suppinfo_ref}.
+In Fig.~\ref{fig:figure3}a, we plot the time evolution of the mutual information.
+At long times, we find once more that the mutual information is maximized at the edge of stability (Fig.~\ref{fig:figure3}b), with $I_{\boldsymbol{x},h}$ diverging as $k \to k_c$.
 We note that, since the differential entropy for the continuous input distribution is not necessarily positive, the bounds in Eq.~\eqref{eq:bounds} cannot be straightforwardly applied.
 In particular, while the maximal information content of the input was associated with its switching dynamics in the previous setting, there is now no a priori limit to the information that the system can encode.

+The scenario becomes more intricate at short times after the stimulus.
+In the inhibition-stabilized regime, where $w>1$, the response of the neural populations exhibits a faster increase for stronger excitatory couplings away from the edge of instability.
+To assess the system's responsiveness, we introduce a metric of sensitivity{: